Awni00/abstract_transformer/icml/h4pW.md

 # Response

 Thank you for your detailed and thoughtful review.
-We appreciate your positive assessment of our work and are encouraged by your recognition of its methodological soundness, strong empirical results, and relevance to the literature on relational inductive biases Transformer-based architectures.
+We appreciate your positive assessment of our work and are encouraged by your recognition of its methodological soundness, strong empirical results, and relevance to the literature on relational inductive biases and Transformer-based architectures.
 Below, we will aim to respond to the key comments and concerns you raised.

 ---